 The figure of Security resembles the figure of Peace near the center of the allegorical tableau, who indeed appears to be casting her gaze towards Security’s location on the right hand wall.
 Thus, the figure of Security can be seen as the point at which the specifically republican political ideals expressed in the central wall of the fresco series enter into the space of material life depicted on the right, marshalling those ideals into an explanation of how it is that the project of niche construction Lorenzetti shows can go so well.

 I will close by quoting Skinner on the conception of peace found in the civic republican tradition: “peace should be viewed not as a mere absence of discord … but rather as a state of triumph, a victory over the forces of discord and war that constantly threaten to destroy our common life” (p.
 7).
 Thus, he observes, Lorenzetti depicts Peace as “a victorious force,” triumphant over the violence symbolized by the armor underneath the cushion on which she lounges (p.
 33).
 Security, likewise, is associated with an image of a challenge overcome: she holds a scaffold with a hanged man, presumably a criminal who has been executed for unjust acts; this visually echoes images of execution of wrong-doers on the central wall.
 Lorenzetti, that is, reminds the viewer of the ever-present threat of injustice in people’s social interactions with one another, and thereby affirms an understanding that without the political effort to maintain justice there will be no peace.
 And without the security that attends peace the activities that provide for human needs could not take place; it seems therefore that the most fundamental aspect of human niche construction is the political project of upholding justice.
-In my next post I will develop further this political aspect of niche construction by exploring more fully Lorenzetti’s understanding of justice, and by considering the harmful environmental effects of injustice he depicts on the left hand wall.
+In my next post I will develop further this political aspect of niche construction by considering the harmful environmental effects of injustice he depicts on the left hand wall, and what his depiction of their cause reveals about Lorenzetti’s understanding of justice.